aiidateam/aiida-core/docs/source/topics/schedulers.rst

             }
         }

-    This example assumes that the computer is configured to use a scheduler with job resources of type :py:class:`~aiida.schedulers.datastructures.NodeNumberJobResource`.

 .. _topics:schedulers:job_resources:node:

 NodeNumberJobResource (PBS-like)
 ................................

-This is the way of specifying the job resources in PBS and SLURM.
+The |NodeNumberJobResource| class is used for specifying job resources in PBS and SLURM.

-The class is :py:class:`~aiida.schedulers.datastructures.NodeNumberJobResource`.
+The class has the following attributes:

-Once an instance of the class is obtained, you have the following fields that you can set:

-* ``res.num_machines``: specify the number of machines (also called nodes) on which the code should run
+* ``res.num_machines``: the number of machines (also called nodes) on which the code should run
 * ``res.num_mpiprocs_per_machine``: number of MPI processes to use on each machine
-* ``res.tot_num_mpiprocs``: the total number of MPI processes that this job is requesting
+* ``res.tot_num_mpiprocs``: the total number of MPI processes that this job requests
-* ``res.num_cores_per_machine``: specify the number of cores to use on each machine
+* ``res.num_cores_per_machine``: the number of cores to use on each machine
-* ``res.num_cores_per_mpiproc``: specify the number of cores to run each MPI process
+* ``res.num_cores_per_mpiproc``: the number of cores to run each MPI process on

-Note that you need to specify only two among the first three fields above, but they have to be defined upon construction, for instance:
+You need to specify only two among the first three fields above, but they have to be defined upon construction.
+We suggest using the first two, for instance:

 .. code-block:: python